-- Over 6,600 Albertans experiencing homelessness have been provided housing and supports
+- Nearly 10,000 Albertans experiencing homelessness have been provided housing and supports.

-- Over 1,600 have completed Housing First programs, achieving a higher level of self-sufficiency
+- Over 3,200 have completed Housing First programs, achieving a higher level of self-sufficiency and housing stability.

 The Alberta Interagency Council on Homelessness provides advice and guidance on policy, regulatory and program changes required for successful implementation of the 10-year plan.